MagmaXY/Paintbrush/README_EN.md

 **License**

-This template is available under the CC0 license.
+This template is available under the MIT license.
 Feel free to learn from it and incorporate it into your own projects.